 Choose an Ideal Niche to Focus On For Your Cannabis Business

 If you go too broad with your cannabis business, it will be hard to lock down on a target audience.
 Find a niche you want to work from and innovate from there.
 However, you shouldn’t go too narrow either, or you may have a challenging time finding an audience altogether.
 Choose a niche in the cannabis industry that is not as saturated.
 However, if it is saturated and you are passionate about that niche, do something different.
 For example, if you want to make a cannabis vaporizer, you shouldn’t just make another vape because there are plenty of standard vapes out there already.
 Perhaps you can make a rugged vape with materials that make it ideal for outdoor exploration.
+Maybe you want to focus on cannabis and CBD for stress relief.
+Find an angle to take that hasn’t been done yet.
+For example, you can specialize in making stress relief cannabis products for athletes.
 Think outside the box or get rid of the box altogether!
 A cannabiz will not have a good chance of surviving if it’s a copy of something else with different gift wrap.

 Have a Clear Cannabis Business Plan